Sunday, 19 January 2025

 Tencent Holdings enforces stricter rules for finance live streamers on WeChat, aligning with Beijing's efforts to regulate online content and stabilise the economy.

-To bolster confidence in the economy, Tencent Holdings has introduced stricter regulations for financial content creators on WeChat, its widely used platform.
+To bolster confidence in the economy, Tencent Holdings has introduced stricter regulations for financial content creators on WeChat, its widely used social media platform.
 These changes come as Beijing increases oversight of online discussions amid concerns about the country’s economic stability.

 New criteria for finance live streamers